apache/airflow/docs/executor/debug.rst

     specific language governing permissions and limitations
     under the License.

-InProcess Executor
+Debug Executor
 ==================

-The :class:`~airflow.executors.inprocess_executor.InProcessExecutor` is meant as a debug tool and can be used from IDE.
+The :class:`~airflow.executors.debug_executor.DebugExecutor` is meant as a debug tool and can be used from IDE.
 It is a single process executor that queues :class:`~models.taskinstance.TaskInstance` and executes them by running ``_run_raw_task`` method.